 As you add and remove content from your site, you’re likely to encounter broken links.
 You can easily search for broken internal links on your site for free using the Google Search Console’s Coverage report.
 This report lists all URLs that throw up a 404 error.

 Got any more SEO queries?
-Make sure to check out blog for latest SEO tips and web design posts.
+Make sure to check out the blog for the latest SEO tips and web design posts.
 Need help maintaining your existing site?
 Or do you want to build a site from scratch?
 Get in touch with Webfries, the no.1 website designing company in Gurgaon.
 We can help you build an amazing site using our expertise.